2001asjad/BetterMessenger/README.md

 ## Introduction

-This is a code repository for the corresponding video tutorial.
-In this video, we create a full Realtime Chat Application with Social Auth and dedicated chat APIs/sockets.
+This is a code repository in which I created a full Realtime Chat Application with Social Auth and dedicated chat APIs/sockets.

-You will learn how to build a react chat app using [https://chatengine.io](https://chatengine.io)
+The frontend has been designed with React and login with Google and facebook accounts has been linked as well [Deployed on Netlify](https://bettermessenger.netlify.app/chatso)

-Firebase and Chat Engine are greats tools to setup apps fast and easily - great to learn with!
+Firebase and Chat Engine tools have been used for database functionality!

-### Bonus - E-mail notifications

-If you want to upgrade this chat application even further than what is shown in the video, you can add e-mail notifications.
-More info on https://chatengine.io/docs/email_notifications.